 My father always enjoyed gambling, but like the slow progression of his disease, it took me a long time to recognize my father had turned into a compulsive gambler.
-At about the age of 40, he developed a tremor in his arm that would not subside, one of many signs of the disease.
+At about the age of 40, he developed a tremor in his arm that would not subside, one of the many early Parkinson’s disease symptoms.
 Soon after, when I was in high school, he was diagnosed with early onset Parkinson’s.
 His business began to struggle financially.
 Then he began to disappear for days at a time; soon, our savings did a disappearing act as well.

 A neurodegenerative brain disorder, Parkinson’s stops the brain from producing dopamine, a neurotransmitor.
 As dopamine decreases, the body is unable to regulate movements, causing tremors and difficulty speaking.
 The most commonly prescribed drugs to fight symptoms are made up of dopamine agonists, which reduces the diseases’ progression by replacing the depleted dopamine.
 Unfortunately, the drugs can also undo a person’s ability to control impulsive behavior—and my father was suffering this side effect in spades.